 This word is often used in the area of Lyon to refer to pork products, which are more commonly named “Charcuterie” in other parts of France.

-In Lyon, many people are used to repeating this maxim: “Tout est bon dans le cochon !” (which literally means that there’s no wasted parts in pork).
+In Lyon, many people are used to repeating this maxim: “Tout est bon dans le cochon !” (which literally means that there are no wasted parts in pork).
 Generally speaking, Lyon’s cooking style includes many offal dishes.

 Sausages from Lyon